 However, it is the departing tenant(s) who must ensure that the apartment is clean in all areas at the end of the contract period.
 If the departure cleaning has not been carried out, it is the departing tenant(s) who will get a bill.
 Therefore we strongly recommend that you have cleaning tasks well organized from the beginning of your co-tenancy.
 It can be too late – and expensive – to postpone the cleaning policy discussion until someone is departing.

-It is not enough to leave with a tidy room/apartment and showcase far away photos of a neat looking apartment.
 Your apartment/room should undergo a thorough cleaning before you depart, and there should be no indication of build-up.

 If any area is left unclean, you will be charged the same cost that our cleaning company charges the Housing Foundation for their services.
 Denmark is a high-income country so the cost of cleaning is comparatively high to other countries.
 On top of this, it can also take the cleaners extra time and effort to address build-up, so the cost will reflect that as well.